mojtabaJ/t-svg/README.md

 }
 ```

-This example uses the `SvgUtilityBuilder` to create a modified SVG file with various modifications.
-It sets the SVG file to be modified, adds an HTML

 ### Parsing an SVG File to a String
+This example uses the `parseSvgToString()` method to read an SVG file at "example.svg", add a "class" attribute with the value "my-class", and add additional attributes `width` and `height` to the opening `<svg>` tag.

 ```java